PacktPublishing/Full-Stack-Web-Development-with-Remix/03-deployment-targets-adapters-and-stacks/bee-rich/README.md

 Follow the instructions in _Chapter 3, Deployment Targets, Adapters, and Stacks_ to get started with BeeRich.

-If you want to set up BeeRich yourself, you can follow the following instructions below to get to the starting point for _Chapter 4, Routing in Remix_.
+If you want to set up BeeRich from scratch, you can follow the following instructions below to get to the starting point of _Chapter 4, Routing in Remix_.
+Note that this is not required to follow the book.
+You can always use the BeeRich template from _Chapter 3, Deployment Targets, Adapters, and Stacks_ to bootstrap the application.

 1. **Use the Remix CLI to create a new Express.js Remix project**